triggerflow/triggerflow/README.md

 # Create the trigger activation event
 activation_event = CloudEvent().SetEventType('test.event.type').SetSubject('Test')

-# Create a trigger with a custom Python callable action
+# Create a trigger with a custom Python callable action and a Join condition that joins 10 events
 tf_client.add_trigger(trigger_id='MyTrigger',
                       event=activation_event,
+                      condition=DefaultConditions.JOIN,
                       action=PythonCallable(my_action),
-                      context={'message': 'Hello '})
+                      context={'message': 'Hello ', 'join': 10})

-# Publish the activation event, the trigger will be fired
+# Publish 10 the activation events, the action will only be executed on the 10th event
+for _ in range(10):
     rabbitmq_source.publish_cloudevent(activation_event)

 # Retrieve the trigger's context
 trg = tf_client.get_trigger('MyTrigger')